umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible-advanced.md

 This is configurable and in order to do this you will need to have separate application startup handlers for your front-end servers and your admin server... you can make this a configuration option in your own code.

-The first thing to do is create a a couple classes for your front-end servers and master server to use:
+The first thing to do is create a couple classes for your front-end servers and master server to use:

 	public class MasterServerRegistrar : IServerRegistrar2
 	{